madreher/LammpsInputBuilder/README.md

 ### Main Objects

 A LammpsInputBuilder starts by declaring a `WorkflowBuilder` object.
 This object is responsible for hosting the workflow definition and converting it into a Lammps script.
-The `WorkflowBuilder` is composed of two main parts: a `TypedMolecule`, and a list of `Section`.
+The `WorkflowBuilder` is composed of two main parts: a `TypedMolecularSystem`, and a list of `Section`.

 <img src="data/images/WorkflowBuilder.svg" alt="WorkflowBuilder chart" height="400" />

-A `TypedMolecule` represents a molecular model with a forcefield assigned to it.
+A `TypedMolecularSystem` represents a molecular model with a forcefield assigned to it.
 Currently, LIB supports ReaxFF and Airebo potentials but other could be added in the future.
-With a `TypedMolecule`, the `WorkflowBuilder` can generate a Lammps data file as well as the beginning of the input script.
+With a `TypedMolecularSystem`, the `WorkflowBuilder` can generate a Lammps data file as well as the beginning of the input script.

 A `Section` generally represents a phase in a simulation workflow which could be reused in another workflow.
 A `Section` can represent a minimization protocol, a NVE, a system warmup, etc. A `Section` can be recursive and be decomposed into a sequence of sub sections as well.
 A non recursive `Section` is often tied to a integration process (minimize, nve, nvt), but certain `Section` can also be used as a way to modify the current state of the simulation, for instance to reset the timestep counter after a minimization or setup the velocity vectors of the atoms.